jdisset/dracon/README.md

 # Configuration Library for Extended YAML Parsing

-Dracon is a simple modular configuration system that extends YAML parsing in Python (leveraging some of the great work at `ruamel.yaml`).
+Dracon is a modular configuration system for Python that extends YAML (leveraging the awesome `ruamel.yaml` YAML parser/emitter).
 It provides advanced features for configuration files, including:

 - 📂 Inclusion of other configuration files and variables.
 - 🔄 Extended merge syntax for complex data merging.
-- 🧮 Interpolation of simple Python expressions within the configuration.
+- 🧮 Interpolation of Python expressions within the configuration.
 - 🧩 Resolvable nodes for deferred construction and advanced manipulation.
 - 🛠️ Automatic construction and instantiation of python objects using Pydantic.
 - 🖥️ Command line programs configurable through files and command line arguments overrides.